Low cost personal loans with good flexibility from a member-owned bank which exists to benefit members, not make a profit.

 Types of personal loans from Teachers Mutual Bank

-All personal loans from Teachers Mutual Bank have a $100 application fee and are only available with a variable interest rate.
+All personal loans from Teachers Mutual Bank have a $0 application fee and are only available with a variable interest rate.
 Note: The application fee will be waived if you apply before 30 August 2019 and the loan is funded before 20 September 2019.

 - All Purpose Personal Loan.
 Bundle debts or use the loan for any worthwhile personal purchase such as a wedding or home renovations.
 The interest rate is 13.19% p.a. and the comparison rate is 13.9% p.a.

 - Travel Loan.
 Especially designed for your next trip, offering a lower interest rate of 11.45% p.a. and a comparison rate of 12.15% p.a.

 - Secured New Car Loan.
 Use a new car as security against your loan to get a lower interest rate.
 Variable interest rate of 8.39% p.a. and a comparison rate of 8.71% p.a.

 - Car loan.
 For new or used cars up to 10 years old or classic cars over 30 years old.
 Interest rate of 9.95% p.a. and comparison rate of 10.64% p.a.